Cynognathus: Distribution

 Fossils have been found in the Karoo, the Puesto Viejo Formation, Fremouw Formation, in South Africa/Lesotho, Argentina and Antarctica.

 Cynognathus lived between the Anisian and the Ladinian (Middle Triassic).

 This genus forms a Cynognathus Assemblage Zone in the Beaufort Group of the Karoo Supergroup.

 Classification

 Seeley in 1894/1895 placed Cynognathus in a separate family Cynognathidae, within the Cynodontia.
 Cynognathus is presently the only recognized member of the family Cynognathidae.
 Later a clade Cynognathia was named after the genus, within the Eucynodontia.

+Cynognathus crateronotus in a cladogram after Stefanello et al. (2023):

 Paleobiology

-The dentary was equipped with differentiated teeth that show this animal could effectively process its food before swallowing.
+In the Karoo Basin in what is now South Africa, Cynognathus lived in open environments with warm, dry summers and cool, wet winters, similar to today's Western Cape region but more arid.
+Individuals grew rapidly and continuously.
+Their hunting habits were largely unaffected by the changing seasons.
+The dentary was equipped with differentiated teeth, with fangs in the front for seizing prey and wider teeth in the rear of the jaw suitable for cutting meat; these show this animal could effectively process its food before swallowing.
 The presence of a secondary palate in the mouth indicates that Cynognathus would have been able to breathe and swallow simultaneously.
+All these adaptations are consistent with maintaining a regular, high basal metabolic rate ("warm-blooded"), as in modern mammals.

-The possible lack of belly ribs, in the stomach region, suggests the presence of an efficient diaphragm: an important muscle for mammalian breathing.
+The possible lack of belly ribs, in the stomach region, suggests the presence of an efficient diaphragm, an important muscle that allows mammals to breathe equally well when they are walking, running, or holding still.
 Pits and canals on the bone of the snout indicate concentrations of nerves and blood vessels.
-In mammals, such structures allow hairs (whiskers) to be used as sensory organs.
+In mammals, these structures support special sensory hairs (whiskers), so it is likely Cynognathus had whiskers as well.